daniellkennett/WallstreetbetsAnalysis/README.md

 1. How much was Wallstreetbets posting about meme stocks?
-2. Which meme stock was mention most?
+2. Which meme stock was mentioned most?
 3. GME stock chart?
 Growth?
 4. Are WSB mentions of GME related to the price increase?